Does anybody else suck at adulting?

 - If you’re still not completely sure what a 401(k) is.

 - If your kid’s typical school lunch consists of string cheese, a bag of Cheetos and whatever loose grapes were rolling around in the crisper drawer.

 - If you routinely pay fifty bucks to have Fed Ex overnight Mother’s/Father’s Day cards to your parents.
 Even though the card itself cost $2.

 No?
 Not you?
 Just me?
 Damn.

 I’ll clarify a little bit.
-Clearly I can function in the world as required.
+Clearly, I can function in the world as required.
 My taxes do get done, my bills do get paid, the house continues to stand, the cable never actually gets turned off.
 I adult when I truly have to.
-But for whatever reason, these miniscule little tasks remain very difficult for me.
+But for whatever reason, these minuscule tasks remain very difficult for me.